LaunchCodeEducation/liftoff-assignments/P2-Project_Outline/README.md

 Features
 User signup/login: The first page will simply have a form to signup as a user of the site & a link to redirect to another form to login if you’re already a registered user.
-Search parameters: Platforms to include, City, Hashtag Show collective hashtag uses across all platforms.
+Search parameters: Platforms to include, State, Hashtag Show collective hashtag uses across all platforms.
 Show number of hashtag uses on individual platforms.